eryxcoop/cardano-zk-aiken/aiken-zk/README.md

 * ```aiken-zk new <project_name>``` --> Use this to create a new project
 * ```aiken-zk build <args described below>```
 * ```aiken-zk prove <args described below>```

+## Tutorial
+You can find a full-workflow tutorial for this tool in [this medium post](https://medium.com/eryxcoop/aiken-zk-tutorial-d11b440a7d1a).

 ## Development cycle
 To take advantage of this new added capability, the following development cycle can be used: